 The holiday home of crime writer Agatha Christie makes for a great day out for fans young and old.
 Tour her house full of curiosities, explore the folly, boat house and walled gardens, and hit about some balls in her tennis court.

-During summer visits our girls love riding round the grounds on hobby horses – it make it much easier for us to appreciate the gardens.
+During summer visits our girls love riding round the grounds on hobby horses – it makes it much easier for us to appreciate the gardens.

 You can also arrive at Greenway by boat, steam train or car, the first two of which make it a full day out from Dartmouth, Totnes or Paignton.